asreview-simulation/asreview-simulation/README.dev.md

 # etc
 ```

-Besides running locally, they can also be run on GitHub infrastructure by manually triggering the GitHub action
+Besides running locally, they can also be run on GitHub infrastructure by manually triggering the GitHub Action
-workflow `.github/workflows/testing.yml`.
+workflow `testing`.
 The workflow tests whether the tests pass for all combinations of operating
 system (Windows, Linux, MacOS), asreview version (1.0.4, 1.1.1, 1.2.1), and python version (3.8, 3.9, 3.10, 3.11).

 Currently, the `testing` workflow on GitHub skips any tests that require TensorFlow on Python >= 3.11 (tests marked